CHAT LIVE NOW

 LAKESIDE AT TESSERA

 Guerra LLP is investigating claims that the developer of Lakeside at Tessera misled homebuyers about the nature and quality of the community’s shared amenities.
-To join your neighbors in this fight and become a client of Guerra LLP, please click here.

 Frequently Asked Questions